mbround18/mc-doubletap/README.md

 ### Server Owners

-- Download or compile a jar and place it into your `plugins` folder.
+- [Download the latest snapshot](https://github.com/mbround18/mc-doubletap/releases/tag/latest-snapshot) or compile a jar and place it into your `plugins` folder.
 - Start or Restart the server.
 - Edit the file located at: `./plugins/Doubletap/config.json`